Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 “Failing” a diet is emotionally draining

-Intuitive Eating as a Tool for Trauma Recovery
+Using Intuitive Eating as a Trauma Recovery Tool

-How to Start Your Intuitive Eating Journey After Trauma
+Practical Steps to Begin Intuitive Eating After Trauma

-Here are a few small ways you can begin to integrate Intuitive Eating into your life.
+Here are a few small ways you can begin to integrate Intuitive Eating into your life and start healing your relationship with food.
 We highly recommend reaching out to a trauma-informed therapist or a dietician for support as well!
 (Is your therapist trauma-informed?
 Here’s how to tell.)

 Ground before meals (take time to relax, notice your surroundings, and feel present)